A Content Strategy Framework for the Evolved Enterprise

 A vision for content—what you need content to do inside and outside the company—helps build cohesion enterprise-wide.
-One of my favorites is Marriott’s “tell a story” that sparks excitement and passion to make Marriott the world’s favorite travel company.
-It anchors content on the brand’s mission to lead within the travel category while celebrating their audiences.
+One of my favorites is Marriott’s “tell a story” which sparks excitement and passion to make Marriott the world’s favorite travel company.
+It anchors content on the brand’s mission to lead within the travel category while celebrating its audiences.
 For some clients, we also build content principles that create guardrails for how best to execute this vision.

 3. Tailor to Audience

 We usually tackle 3-5 audiences at a time, building discrete content personas; identifying what each audience needs and wants as well as where and how they engage with content.
 For example, a corporate audience like job seekers would have very different needs from a line of business’s consumer audience.
 Picking a priority archetype like “Content as a Window” for job seekers, or “Content as Support” for consumers, helps teams make choices around what content to create, and keeps audience needs top of mind.

 4. Get Organized